Grant funding overview for wider Wellington Region

 The Trusts Community Foundation

 Their mission is to provide funding for community groups, charities and clubs with a focus on Education, Health, Arts & Culture and Sports.
-Funding rounds close on the 10th of each month.
+See their schedule for funding rounds here.
 The Net Proceeds Committee’s usual practice is to approve one grant per organisation per financial year.

 Thankyou Charitable Trust

-They have four grant rounds.
+They have two confirmed grant rounds for 2021.
 Grants are between $100 to $3000 for projects that contribute to community wellbeing, resilience or sustainability.
 They also have a trustee giving circle round of $20,000 to individual charity/community organisations.
 Like their Facebook page to find out when a grant round is in your neighbourhood.

 Trillian Trust has a venue in Wairarapa.
 The cut-off date for each meeting is midnight on the 10th of the month.